DevExpress-Examples/blazor-use-devextreme-circular-gauge/README.md

 * [HTML Editor](https://js.devexpress.com/Demos/WidgetsGallery/Demo/HtmlEditor/Overview/jQuery/Light/)
 * [Map](https://js.devexpress.com/Demos/WidgetsGallery/Demo/VectorMap/Overview/jQuery/Light/)

 For each widget, _DevExtreme<WidgetName>.razor_ and _DevExtreme<WidgetName>.razor.js_ files store wrapper implementation.
-HTML Editor also implements a custom event that handles changes in the component's content: registers a [custom event handler](/JSWidgetsRCL/EventHandlers.cs), implements it on a [Blazor side](/JSWidgetsRCL/DevExtremeComponents/DevExtremeHtmlEditor.razor#L21) and maps it to the corresponding [DevExtreme event handler](/JSWidgetsRCL/DevExtremeComponents/DevExtremeHtmlEditor.razor.js#L7).
-You can implement other events in the same way if needed.
+Look at _DevExtremeHtmlEditor.razor_ for an example on how to implement an event.
+The wrapper registers a [custom event handler](/JSWidgetsRCL/EventHandlers.cs), implements it on the [Blazor side](/JSWidgetsRCL/DevExtremeComponents/DevExtremeHtmlEditor.razor#L21) and maps it to the corresponding [DevExtreme event handler](/JSWidgetsRCL/DevExtremeComponents/DevExtremeHtmlEditor.razor.js#L7).
+You can implement other events in the same way.

 Each widget also renders the **DevExtremeResources.razor** component.
 This component loads DevExtreme resources when you open a page with a DevExtreme component for the first time.

 The **DxtComponentsInBlazor** project references **JSWidgetsRCL**.
-This allows you to use wrappers as regular Blazor components, for instance:
+This allows you to use wrappers as regular Blazor components.
+The following code adds a `DevExtremeMap` wrapper component:

 ```Razor
 <DevExtremeMap />